sergiocordon/.config/nvim/README.md

 As in autocomplete it useful <c-e> and <c-y>
 There is a lot of possible sources of completion (see docs)

+### LAZY GIT
+You have to install it on the system previously.
+Easy to install from source using rust.

 ### VIM dap
 #### For python
 1- Install debugpy